kubeflow/examples/financial_time_series/README.md

 ks param set train args -- python,run_train.py,--model=FlatModel,--epochs=30001,--bucket=$BUCKET_NAME,--version=1
 ```

-You can verify the parameter settings in the params.libsonnet in the directorykubeflow_ks_app/components.
+You can verify the parameter settings in the params.libsonnet in the directory kubeflow_ks_app/components.
 This file keeps track of all the parameters used to instantiate components from prototypes.
 In order to submit our tf-job, we need to add our cloud cluster as an environment.
 Next we can launch the tf-job to our cloud environment and follow the progress via the logs of the pod.